imsganesh/angular-es6-style-guide/README.md

 # angular-es6-style-guide
-Opinioated codiing style guide for our team using Angular 1.5+ &amp; ES6
+Opinionated codiing style guide for our team using Angular 1.5+ &amp; ES6